ChihLi/chihli.github.io/_pages/about.md

 ------
 * The paper "[Functional-input Gaussian processes with applications to inverse scattering problems](https://arxiv.org/abs/2201.01682)" has been accepted by [Statistica Sinica](https://www3.stat.sinica.edu.tw/ss_newpaper/SS-2022-0180_na.pdf).
 * I will be presenting (virtually) "When epidemic models meet statistics: understanding COVID-19 outbreak" in the School of Mathematics and Statistics at [University of St Andrews, Scotland](https://www.st-andrews.ac.uk/mathematics-statistics/) on January 18, 2023.
-* See the [story](https://prl.natsci.msu.edu/news-events/news/from-colleagues-to-collaborators-a-cross-department-conversation-links-statistics-to-plant-science/) behind our JUQ paper.
+* See the story behind our JUQ paper: [From colleagues to collaborators, a cross-department conversation links statistics to plant science](https://prl.natsci.msu.edu/news-events/news/from-colleagues-to-collaborators-a-cross-department-conversation-links-statistics-to-plant-science/).
 * The paper "Calibration of inexact computer models with heteroscedastic errors" has been published in the [SIAM/ASA Journal on Uncertainty Quantification](https://epubs.siam.org/doi/10.1137/21M1417946) 2022, Vol. 10, No. 4, 1733-1752.
 * The paper "[Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak](https://chihli.github.io/files/2022aoas.pdf)"